skalarproduktraum/phd-thesis/chapters/apr-rendering.md

     \label{eq:SampledIntensity}
 \end{align}

 where $I_i$ is the intensity of the particle $i$.
-The algorithm for APR traversal for a single ray of origin $\vec{o}$, direction $\vec{d}$, and maximum length $d_\mathrm{max}$ is then given as algorithm in algorithm \ref{alg:VolumeRenderingAPR}.
+The algorithm for APR traversal for a single ray of origin $\vec{o}$, direction $\vec{d}$, and maximum length $d_\mathrm{max}$ is given in \cref{alg:VolumeRenderingAPR}.

-The proposed algorithm is currently being implemented in scenery.

 ## Discussion and Future Work

-In this chapter, we have introduced the Adaptive Particle Representation (APR) and provided a brief summary of how it is constructed from a given image.
-We have shown the evolution of rendering the APR, going from an initial, unshaded prototype, over particle-based rendering with interpolated surface normals and ambient occlusion, to maximum projection and a proposal for actual volume rendering on the APR data structures.
+We have introduced different visualisation and rendering techniques for the Adaptive Particle Representation (APR), and provided a brief summary of how it is constructed from a given image.
+We have shown the evolution of rendering the APR, going from an initial, unshaded prototype, over particle-based rendering with interpolated surface normals and ambient occlusion, to maximum intensity projection and a proposal for volume rendering on the APR data structures.

-At the moment, we are finalising the interfacing of the `libapr` C++ code with Java code, such that scenery can also benefit in full from the APR data structures and transfer these directly to the GPU without any conversions necessary such that the algorithm described in [Particle-based volume rendering of the APR on the GPU] can be implemented efficiently and without resorting to additional data structures.
-When the integration is done and verified, we want to perform benchmarking, comparing regular volume rendering to volume rendering on the APR, which will likely provide a large speedup, especially when going to extremely large datasets, but sparse volumetric datasets of >100 TB, where the APR can play out its full potential.
+At the moment, we are finalising the interfacing of the `libapr` C++ code with Java code, such that scenery can fully benefit from the APR data structures and transfer these directly to the GPU without any conversions necessary such that the algorithm described in [Particle-based volume rendering of the APR on the GPU] can be implemented efficiently and without resorting to additional data structures.
+When the integration is done and verified, we want to perform benchmarking, comparing regular volume rendering to volume rendering on the APR.
+We expect a large speedup compared to pixel-based images, especially for large, but sparse volumetric datasets of >100 TB, where the APR can show its full potential.

 Additionally, the spatial sampling of the APR is currently being extended to the time domain by Bevan Cheeseman (APR+t).
-For multi-timepoint datasets, this is going to provide an additional boost in data reduction, such that volume rendering multi-timepoint datasets with high individual timepoint sizes could also become much faster.
+For multi-timepoint datasets, this is going to provide additional data reduction, such that volume rendering of multi-timepoint datasets with high timepoint sizes could also become much faster.

-On the applications side, remote 3D collaboration on volumetric datasets is currently hampered by the need to either possess or transfer the dataset to all participants — for gigabyte-sized datasets a nuisance, for terabyte-sized datasets nearly impossible without time-intensive preparation, and sharing of data via sneakernet.
-Alternatively, browser-based approaches like CATMAID [@Anonymous:2009fx] can be used, but suffer from latency — especially in the case of VR/AR rendering — and the need of centralised, fast hardware.
+On the applications side, remote 3D collaboration on volumetric datasets is currently hampered by the need to either possess or transfer the dataset to all participants — for gigabyte-sized datasets a nuisance, for terabyte-sized datasets nearly impossible without time-consuming preparation, and sharing of data via sneakernet.
+Alternatively, browser-based approaches like CATMAID [@Anonymous:2009fx] can be used, but suffer from high latency — especially in the case of VR/AR rendering — and the need for centralised, fast hardware.

-The APR, and especially  the APR+t provides a way out here, by reaching data reduction rates of 20-100, moving gigabytes to megabytes, and terabytes to gigabytes.
+The APR, and especially the APR+t, provides a way out here, by reaching data reduction rates of 20-100 times, moving gigabytes to megabytes, and terabytes to gigabytes.
 As scenery already includes capabilities for synchronisation over the network, remote 3D collaboration on large volumetric datasets is an interesting research avenue for the future.